 Rev. Arch'd Smith once a Ruling Elder in this church died Nov 2nd 1854.

-Malcom C. McNeill D. Dec 7, 1854 A pious and promising young man [A son of William "Little Billy" McNeill and Jane née McNeill McNeill.]
+Malcom C. McNeill D. Dec 7, 1854 A pious and promising young man [A brilliant young man, a son of William "Little Billy" McNeill and Jane née McNeill McNeill, and the younger brother of "Red Hector McNeill, first mayor of Red Springs.]

 Mrs. Catharine Ray – long a sufferer D. April 13th 1855.